slink-ws/asciidoc2confluence/README.md

 - directory (`--dir=<directory>`)

     In this case directory will be processed recursively.
-All the *.adoc and *.asciidoc files will be converted (and, if related argumtnts are set, published to confluence server).
+All the *.adoc and *.asciidoc files will be converted (and, if related arguments are set, published to confluence server).
 Subdirectories are being processed in such a way that at first all files from a directory are being processed, then all the subdirectories are being processed.
-    This means that all the higher-level pages should be placed in higher-level directories, so that parent pages would created before related siblings.
+    This means that all the higher-level pages should be placed in higher-level directories, so that parent pages would be created before related siblings.

 If `--dir` and `--input` arguments are used together, only `--dir` key will be considered.